-About The San Bernardino County Elections Office of the Registrar of Voters
+About the San Bernardino County Registrar of Voters

-The San Bernardino County Elections Office of the Registrar of Voters is responsible for all aspects of the election process for the county’s residents.
-The Elections Office administers all local, state, and federal elections in the County of San Bernardino, including the management of voting systems, the employment and training of poll workers, election ballot processing, and vote tallying.
+The San Bernardino County Registrar of Voters is responsible for all aspects of the election process for the county’s residents.
+The Registrar of Voters administers all local, state, and federal elections in the County of San Bernardino, including the management of voting systems, the employment and training of poll workers, election ballot processing, and vote tallying.

-The Elections Office also performs all voter registration functions, including the storage and maintenance of voter registration records.
-And the Elections Office provides voting-related services to voters, elected officials, campaign groups, and other voting interests.
-The Elections Office also conducts an extensive community outreach and education program, making speakers available to community groups and organizations.
+The Registrar of Voters also performs all voter registration functions, including the storage and maintenance of voter registration records.
+And the Registrar of Voters provides voting-related services to voters, elected officials, campaigns, and other voting interest groups.
+The Registrar of Voters also conducts an extensive community outreach and education program, making speakers available to community groups and organizations.

-The San Bernardino County Elections Office is led by the Interim Registrar of Voters, Bob Page.
-The Elections Office typically operates year-round with a small staff—around 28 employees.
+The San Bernardino County Registrar of Voters is led by Interim Registrar of Voters Bob Page.
+The Registrar of Voters typically operates year-round with a small staff—around 30 employees.
 But before elections, that number may increase to as many as 300 temporary employees and 3,000 poll workers.

-The Elections Office offers a wide range of products and services for candidates and the general public, including certification, reports, maps, and equipment rentals.
+The Registrar of Voters offers a wide range of products and services for candidates and the general public, including certification, reports, maps, and equipment rentals.
 View our Products & Services with Pricing [pdf] or purchase products and services using our Automated Report and Map Request Form [pdf].